decentralized-identity/presentation-exchange/spec/spec.md

 Term | Definition
 :--- | :---------
 Decentralized Identifier (DID) | Unique ID string and PKI metadata document format for describing the cryptographic keys and other fundamental PKI values linked to a unique, user-controlled, self-sovereign identifier in a target system (i.e. blockchain, distributed ledger).
-Prover | The entity that submits proofs to a Verifier to satisfy the requirements described in a Presentation Definition Verifier | The entity that defines what proofs they require from a Prover (via a Presentation Definition) in order to proceed with an interaction.
+Holed | The entity that submits proofs to a Verifier to satisfy the requirements described in a Presentation Definition Verifier | The entity that defines what proofs they require from a Holder (via a Presentation Definition) in order to proceed with an interaction.

 ## Localization